RPB Marketing | Content Marketing & Growth Marketing

 Also, the end of third-party cookies will disrupt:

-- Ad Targeting: Retargeting and behavioral segmentation will become less precise.
+- Ad targeting: Retargeting and behavioral segmentation will become less precise.

-- Attribution Models: Marketers will struggle to track multi-touch conversions.
+- Attribution models: Marketers will struggle to track multi-touch conversions.

-- Programmatic Advertising: Ad exchanges relying on cross-site data will need alternatives.
+- Programmatic advertising: Ad exchanges relying on cross-site data will need alternatives.

 Historically,